shagohead/cterm256/README.md

 I think it’s nice to see semantically colored text in one color coding space across diffirent terminal apps output.

 #### Ability to change colors of ~~all~~ most apps output with one command
 If applications will use indexed color table, you can just change colors in that table.
 All that apps will change thier colorschemes with that one action.
+It is especially usefull when you're need to switch from dark to light theme and vice-versa.

 #### Generate 256 colors table based on 8/16 colors of any custom theme
 Most (if not all) of color schemes for terminals defines only 8 or 16 colors.
 With that assumption we can try to generate another colors in table based on that 8/16.